Date of Degree

 Copyright 2010 Olga Maria Rua

 Rúa, Olga María.
-"A historical overview of Carlos Seixas's works for solo keyboard and a performance guide based on analytical observations including pedagogical annotations and analysis of four of his keyboard pieces." dissertation, University of Iowa, 2010.
+"A historical overview of Carlos Seixas's works for solo keyboard and a performance guide based on analytical observations including pedagogical annotations and analysis of four of his keyboard pieces."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2010.